M66B/NetGuard/FAQ.md

 **(52) What is lockdown mode?**

-In lockdown mode all traffic for all applictions will be blocked, except for applications with the option '*Allow in lockdown mode*' enabled.
+In lockdown mode all traffic for all applictions will be blocked, except for applications with the condition '*Allow in lockdown mode*' enabled.
 You can use this mode to limit battery usage or network usage for example when your battery is almost empty or when your data bundel is almost used.
 Note that system applications will only be blocked in this mode